 Sustainable West Milford is a non-profit organization that looks to “Enable community members to transform West Milford and its regional neighbors into an economically vibrant, environmentally friendly, and sustainable community through its personal participation and leadership.”

 Native Medicinal Garden

-The Native Medicinal Garden is winding down its seventh autumn, still festive with bright blooms of New England asters and native tobacco.
-The garden, closing its 7th season, is co-sponsored by WiseWoman Healing Ways and Sustainable West Milford and is tended by a core group of volunteers as well as lovely folks who stop in and help when they can.
-The garden is located on the triangle at the junction of Warwick Turnpike and Clinton Road.
-For further information, contact Russ.
+Our award-winning herbal medicine garden, entering its 9th year, is an outdoor education center guided by gifted herbalist Robin Rose Bennett.
+Enjoy and learn about the local, abundant, and endangered native herbal medicines that are growing in our area.
+No experience or registration is necessary.
+The garden is co-sponsored by WiseWoman Healing Ways and Sustainable West Milford and is tended by a core group of volunteers as well as lovely folks who stop in and help when they can.

 Organic Community Garden at Apple Acres

 There are now plots available for the 2014 season at the West Milford Organic Community Garden, the garden’s 8th season.
 Our annual sign-up/orientation meeting is scheduled for Tuesday, March 18th, and we’ll be sending out garden information soon to our veteran gardeners and those on our waiting list.
 If you’d like to get be on that list, please contact Russ .

 Do you have a need for some help in your day to day life – things you can’t afford to pay for but still really need?
 Do you have something you enjoy doing that you can offer others in return for their help?
 Time Banks provide an infrastructure for…

 West Milford is fortunate to still have this 200-year old farmstead, one of the last in Northern New Jersey.
 It is a living time capsule of our community’s heritage, with a farm house, barns, a nature trail, and scenic views.
 Help us preserve this cultural gem for open space, recreational, and historic uses now and in the future.